There are several ways that you may choose from in order to migrate and upload your existing content to your Artifactory SaaS server:

 b.
 Similar to #1 If using an existing Artifactory on-prem server you can use the Repositories import functionality under Artifactory's UI | Admin | Import & Export | repositories and select your exported repository(ies) content.

-5. You may also use the JFrog CLI for uploading your content, note that the CLI tool perform checksum deploy as well.
+4. You may also use the JFrog CLI for uploading your content, note that the CLI tool perform checksum deploy as well, and can be used for multi-threaded uploads.

 *** For comers from Artifactory 3.x: